 Between tents, tools, chairs, tables, spare fuel, recovery gear, food and water, space in the back of your vehicle is taken up fast.
-Spread the load out with some roof racks to haul all your extra gear.
+Spread the load out with a 4WD roof rack to haul all your extra gear.

 When travelling, life becomes so much easier with roof racks.
 Instead of wasting time shuffling awkwardly shaped gear around the boot and footwells of your car, you can quickly and easily load it onto the roof of your vehicle.
 This is especially useful for carrying more ‘dangerous goods’ such as spare fuel, axes and shovels, and large cumbersome items such as chairs, tables and tents.